- What kinds of people are enrolled in the Doctoral Program?

 The best way to begin learning about the Doctoral Program is to browse this web site, which contains complete information about the Doctoral Program's academic policies, admissions procedures, degree requirements, fields of study and program resources, as well as information about the NYU Wagner faculty.

-The application for admission can be submitted online.What are the application deadlines?
+The application for admission can be submitted online.

-The deadline for all applications is December 1st.Does the Program admit students mid-year?
+The deadline for all applications is December 1st.

-No. Students are admitted for the Fall Semester only.What does the admission committee look for?
+No. Students are admitted for the Fall Semester only.

 Very few students are admitted to the Doctoral Program.
 The admissions process is designed to identify those applicants who are most likely to succeed in their studies and their careers and for whom there is a good match between their interests and those of the faculty.
 Decisions are not based on one single indicator.
 An admission decision will include the following criteria:

-In addition, applicants are encouraged to submit any documentation that they feel will allow the Admissions Committee to understand better their record of accomplishments and leadership capabilities.
-Applicants should not feel constrained by the information requested in the application packet.Can I apply to the program as a part-time student?
+In addition, applicants are encouraged to submit any documentation that they feel will allow the Admissions Committee to understand better their record of accomplishments.
+Applicants should not feel constrained by the information requested in the application packet.

-Completion of a master's degree prior to entering the Doctoral Program is highly recommended and will be considered in the application review process.
 Students without graduate-level training are rarely admitted directly into the doctoral program.
 However, currently enrolled MPA/MUP students, or students without master's preparation may be considered for provisional admittance.

-Current first year Wagner MPA/MUP students who wish to be considered for the doctoral program must submit a formal application by the December 10th deadline.
+Current first year Wagner MPA/MUP students who wish to be considered for the doctoral program must submit a formal application by the December application deadline.
 These students may be granted provisional admission to the Doctoral Program.
 They must pass the doctoral research methods course with a grade of B or better in the fall of their second year, and the Preliminary Qualifying Exam (PQE) the following spring.
-Upon completion of the Master's degree and successful completion of these two requirements, students would be admitted to the doctoral program as a second-year student.Do I need strong quantitative skills to be admitted to this program?
+Upon completion of the Master's degree and successful completion of these two requirements, students would be admitted to the doctoral program as a second-year student.

-Because this is a "research degree," prior quantitative coursework and/or strong quantitative GRE scores are recommended for this program.
-All students are required to take courses in both qualitative and quantitative methods and to gain expertise in two areas of research methodology during their course of study.What percentage of applicants is admitted?
+Because this is a research degree, prior quantitative coursework and/or strong quantitative GRE scores are recommended for this program.
+All students are required to take courses in both qualitative and quantitative methods and to gain expertise one theoretical framework (such as microeconomic theory) during their course of study.

-The program admits approximately 6-8 students to the Doctoral Program each year.
-This comprises a little less than 5 percent of the applicants.When will I be informed of my admissions decision?
+The program admits approximately 5 students to the Doctoral Program each year.
+This comprises a little less than 5 percent of the applicants.

 The application review process begins immediately following the December submission deadline.
-Decisions are typically sent by late March.May I defer my admission for a year or more after acceptance?
+Decisions are typically sent by early March.

 Deferrals are granted only in rare instances.
 To seek a deferral, send a letter indicating your reason and your intended semester of enrollment to the Assistant Director of the Doctoral Program.
-In those few cases when a deferral is granted, a $1,000 deposit is required.
+In those few cases when a deferral is granted, a deposit is required.

+Various faculty and research centers at NYU offer paid employment for students.
 For example, the following research centers frequently offer opportunities to Wagner doctoral students:

 Furman Center for Real Estate and Urban Policy